-The Roethlisberg near Langnau-im-Emmental, Switzerland, near Bern—the ancestral home of the Rötlispergers
+The Roethlisberg near Langnau-im-Emmental, in the Canton of Bern, Switzerland—the ancestral home of the Rötlispergers

 and “ground zero” for our family’s origins

-A Brief History of Riddlebarger, Riddlespurger, and Related Families (with a y-DNA Synopsis 2022)
+A Brief History of the Riddlebarger, Riddlespurger, and Related Families (with a y-DNA Synopsis 2022)

 1).
 Our y-DNA (the male line) has been identified as H2-P96 (Wikipedia on y-DNA Haplogroup H2-P96).
 Our H2-P96 DNA ancestors probably arrived in Europe during the Neolithic Period (the New Stone Age: 10,000 BC-4500 BC) about the time the Ice Age was ending.
 Our ancestors were among the very first early modern humans to enter Europe and were associated with the spread of agriculture.
 A recent study determined that one path taken by H2-P96 peoples was along the Danube River into Eastern and Central Europe, the other was along Mediterranean trade routes (the route, apparently, taken by our y-DNA subgroup).

-Note: H2-P96 made up about 10% of the Neolithic European population, but is very rare today.
+Note: H2-P96 made up as much as 10% of the Neolithic European population, but is very rare today (.02%).
 Our terminal SNP (the deepest level of DNA testing) is currently classified as H-FTA2663.
 Since there are so few European HP-96s who have tested at this deep level, our current SNP classification will continue to change with more data.

 2).
 The oldest H2-P96 human remains to date were found in Israel (dated about 7000 BC).
 Other H2-P96 human remains have been found in Turkey (6500 BC), Hungary (5700 BC), and Spain (3500 BC).
 There have been recent finds of Neolithic H2-P96’s in Germany (on the German side of the Rhine, across from Mulhausen, France), in Fleury-sur-Orne in France, and three H2’s in Ireland.
 All of these were farmers migrating into northern Europe from Anatolia (Turkey) and our ancestors were likely among them.